Tabs and views

 Open footers / sub-footers

-Choose which main footer sections and detailed detail rows should be visible.
+Choose which main footer sections and detailed rows should be visible.

 Change footer name